code4esp32/MS5xxx-sensors/README.md

 NOTE: There's a range of MS5803_xx sensors with different pressure ranges.
 This code uses correction coefficients applicable for _01BA series only!
-You can run this code with other sensors provided that you modify correction parameters in accordance with the datasheet for your sensor. the algorythm remains the same.
+You can run this code with other sensors provided that you modify correction parameters in accordance with the datasheet for your sensor.
+The algorythm remains the same.

 PS.
 Moreover, I has a short look over MS5611 datasheet and it's likely the same algorythm applies as well.